twolfson/sublime-plugin-tests-base/README.rst

 - result ``Dictionary`` - Container for results
     - success ``Boolean`` - If there were no errors, ``True``.
 Otherwise, ``False``.
-    - meta_info ``String`` - If there was an error, formatted traceback from the error that occurred.
-Otherwise, ``''``.
+    - meta_info ``String`` - Formatted traceback from the error that occurred.

 Test helpers
 ^^^^^^^^^^^^
 utils.scratch_view.ScratchView
 """"""""""""""""""""""""""""""
 This assists with creating/tearing down/manipulating views.

 Please consult `sublime-plugin-tests#utilsscratch_viewscratchview`_ for the most up-to-date information.

 .. _`sublime-plugin-tests#utilsscratch_viewscratchview`: https://github.com/twolfson/sublime-plugin-tests#utilsscratch_viewscratchview